Learn PHP: a PHP tutorial

 [2] = Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.

-To output this content using echo, all we have to do is enter the line number we want.
-For example, the following script provides just the first line of the example.txt file for our browser:
+To output the respective content using echo, just specify the desired line number.
+For example, the following script only provides us with the first line of the file example.txt as output for the browser:

 <?php